KniteRite-Studios/TestMiiInternet/README.md

 ## Features

 - **Ping Testing**: Test latency to google.com
-- **Download Speed Testing**: Measure download speeds from dropbox
+- **Download Speed Testing**: Measure download speeds from dropbox.
-- **Upload Speed Testing**: Measure upload speeds to file.io
+- **Upload Speed Testing**: Measure upload speeds to file.io.
-- **Comprehensive Summary**: One-line summary of all test results
+- **Comprehensive Summary**: One-line summary of all test results.

 ## Installation

-1. Download the latest release from the GitHub releases page
+1. Download the latest release from the GitHub releases page.
-2. Extract the "Apps" folder from the provided Zip file (`TestMiiInternet.zip`)
+2. Extract the "Apps" folder from the provided Zip file (`TestMiiInternet.zip`).
-3. Place the extracted folder on the root of your SD Card or USB Drive
+3. Place the extracted folder on the root of your SD Card or USB Drive.
-4. Launch through the Homebrew Channel
+4. Launch through the Homebrew Channel.

 ## Build Requirements

 ### Prerequisites
-- **DevKitPro** - Nintendo Wii development environment
+- **DevKitPro** - Nintendo Wii development environment.
-- **LibOGC** - Official GameCube/Wii library
+- **LibOGC** - Official GameCube/Wii library.
-- **cURL-WII** - HTTP/HTTPS networking library for Wii
+- **cURL-WII** - HTTP/HTTPS networking library for Wii.

 Please ensure all dependencies are properly installed before building.

 ### Building